 It is also important to have several clean coats handy and rotate them for each shift.
-This will help ease last minute panic by keeping a supply of clean coats ready for work.
-Rotating the coats will also prevent excessive wear and tear to the coat fabric.
+If you must go table side and need a clean jacket in a pinch, it will help ease last-minute panic by keeping a supply of clean coats handy.
+Rotate the coats regularly to prevent excessive wear and tear to the coat fabric.

 To restore the whiteness, fill a washer or wash sink with warm water.
-Add 1 cup of oxygen-based bleach (OxiClean, Country Save, or Nellie's Natural Oxygen Brightener are brand names) and submerge the dingy coats.
+Add 1 cup of oxygen-based bleach and submerge the dingy coats.
 Allow them to soak for 24 hours.
-Then wash as usual with a heavy duty detergent in warm or hot water.
-During the rinse cycle, add one cup of white distilled vinegar to help rinse away any detergent residue that clings to the fabric and causes it to look dingy.
+Then wash as usual with a heavy-duty detergent in warm or hot water.
+During the rinse cycle, add 1 cup of white distilled vinegar to help rinse away any detergent residue that clings to the fabric, which can also cause the fabric to look dingy.
 If you have hard water in your area, the distilled white vinegar is a must in the rinse cycle to help remove the detergent and soil that redeposits on whites.

 If the coats are older and need a dramatic whitening boost, purchase Rit Color Remover and follow the directions on the package to help remove dinginess and yellowing.
-It should be noted that this product may fade any embroidered logos or names.
+Also beware, this product may fade any embroidered logos or names.

-These same whitening tips will work to remove stains from white aprons and kitchen towels.
+All of these whitening tips will work to remove stains from white aprons and kitchen towels, too.